 Because breast cancer can be hormone driven - and the hormones driving the tumor's growth may change over time, it is important to know your tumor's hormone status and, based on recommendations from your doctor, consider re-biopsying your tumor periodically to ensure the hormones driving its growth have not changed.
-Testing your tumor's hormone and HER2 status is known as biomarker testing, which is discussed in the "Biomarker Testing" section.
+Testing your tumor's hormone receptor status and levels of HER2 expression is known as biomarker testing, which is discussed in the "Biomarker Testing" section.